Jacob Palmstierna

-Career
+Early life

-Palmstierna was born in Lund, Sweden, the son of Hovjägmästare, Friherre Carl Palmstierna and his wife Anne-Marie (née von Essen), and grew up on the family estate of Maltesholm Castle.
+Palmstierna was born on 28 April 1934 in Lund, Sweden, the son of Hovjägmästare, Friherre Carl Palmstierna and his wife Anne-Marie (née von Essen).
+He grew up on the family estate of Maltesholm Castle.
 His grandmother Ruth von Essen was the youngest daughter of André Oscar Wallenberg, the founder of Stockholms Enskilda Bank (SEB) (the forerunner of the Skandinaviska Enskilda Banken AB) and Palmstierna's employer for 30 years, and where he was CEO for 13 years.
 Palmstierna passed studentexamen in Sigtuna in 1953 and graduated from the Wharton School of the University of Pennsylvania in Philadelphia in 1957.
 In 1959, Palmstierna graduated from the Stockholm School of Economics and the year after he was hired by Stockholms Enskilda Bank (SEB).

+Career

 Palmstierna was appointed Deputy Bank Director in 1965 and Bank Director in 1968.
 Palmstierna was appointed Deputy CEO of Stockholms Enskilda Bank in 1969, and of the Skandinaviska Enskilda Banken AB (SEB) in 1972.
 He was then appointed CEO of Skandinaviska Enskilda Banken AB in 1976.

 On 22 July 1989, Svenska Dagbladet published the first in a series of articles, which dealt with the circumstances surrounding the villa attached to his post as CEO of SEB, which Palmstierna had rented from the bank for ten years, and which was to develop into the so-called Palmstierna affair.
 The affair attracted a lot of attention and became a serial in the media for several months.
 Upon Palmstierna's entry, as CEO of SEB, the bank had bought his villa in Djursholm and rented it to him for SEK 3,000 per month.
 At that time, the rental amount was considered extremely advantageous, as it corresponded to the cost of a two-room apartment in the outskirts of Stockholm, which had prompted the Swedish Tax Agency to investigate the arrangement.
 Then, in an interview with the newspaper, Palmstierna expressed that the rent for the villa was marketable, that is, perfectly normal, escalated the affair.
 It reached a peak, when a few days later it turned out that the Palmstierna leased a villa in the same area for a monthly rent of SEK 30,000.
 On 21 September 1989, the police conducted a house search at the Palmstierna's office.
 His confidence as a banker was considered to be exhausted and he received no support or defense from the Wallenberg family or the bank's board, which led him to submit his resignation application on 14 November 1989.
 Palmstierna felt betrayed by the Wallenberg family in connection with the affair, the heir Peter Wallenberg Sr. in particular.
 In his outspoken memoirs from 2010, he speculates whether this was due to conflicts they had within the company group.
 Palmstierna himself had stood closest to the father Marcus Wallenberg Jr., with whom his son Peter had a complicated relationship with.